 Team Duluth seeks companies and organizations committed to supporting our mission to develop young athletes and citizens through competitive alpine skiing.
 The Club’s Sponsorship Program provides an opportunity for you to do that, and an opportunity for Team Duluth to publicly recognize your sponsorship.

-The Club has over 300 athletes participating in our teams who train and race at Spirit Mountain, our learn-to ski program and the Northland Junior Race Series.
-In addition, we have Athletes travel in our Team Van to races and freestyle competition throughout the region.
+The Club has over 300 athletes each year participate in our teams who train and race at Spirit Mountain, our learn-to ski program and the Northland Junior Race Series.
+In addition, we have Athletes travel to races and freestyle competition throughout the region.
 Team Duluth hosts the prestigious Atmore Memorial FIS Race each year at Spirit Mountain, as well as 2 USSA races and numerous regional Northland Junior Race Series races.
 Each event draws between 200 and 400 athletes, parents and coaches.

 The Sponsorship Program is a three year commitment at a cost of $500 per year, running July 1 to June 30 each year.